hashed-io/Grants-Program/ChatGPT - Governance facilitation.md

 Sebastian Montero Bending is a computer systems engineer with more than 14 years of solid work experience building major software projects.
 The last 3.5 years he has been focused on developing blockchain related applications, using eosio, substrate and btc, leading highly skilled technical teams, to architect and build fully fledged solutions.
 He was invited by the University of Tokio in 2019 to spend a year researching Machine Learning prediction models for which he succesfully published a paper.
 He also completed Polkadot blockchain Academy this year in Buenos Aires.

-Augusto Lara lived in the US for 12 years and worked in different Analytics related roles designing and implementing solutions for Enterprise customers.
+Augusto Lara worked for 12 years Analytics and business intelligence roles designing and implementing solutions for Enterprise customers including predition models for some of the largest Suppliers of sportswer and apperal.
 He now lives in Cancun with his wife and three kids, and for the last four years, he has focused on the day-to-day operation of the development team and product design.

 Hashed Systems DAO LLC, is a substrate development team with years of experience building blockchain applications.
 They have worked on substrate and Polkadot since spring 2021.
 Their developers completed Brian Chen's course and have experience running substrate chains and have significant experience working with the Uniques, Identity and Node-authorization pallets.
 Additional relevant experience below: